- Maharashtra is a state located in the western region of India. It is the second-most populous state and third-largest state by area.

 In May of 2007, Manjiri launched her own company: Heritage India Communications Pvt.
 Ltd. The focus is to create a heightened awareness of India’s rich and vast heritage.
 In addition to scholarly publications, Heritage India organizes teacher and student workshops, quiz competitions, heritage tours, and multiple online courses on various aspects of Indian heritage for a global audience.

 Punyakatha – Pune’s Story of a Million Years, published by Manjiri in October 2021, is a children’s book but serves as a family encyclopedia of the treasures of the region of Pune.
-She became involved with the Women’s Heritage Walk in July 2022 and is proud and excited to showcase her country in this unique Walk with women from across the globe.
+As an Army wife, Manjiri has lived and traveled across different parts of India and became involved with the Women’s Heritage Walk in July 2022 and is proud and excited to showcase her country in this unique Walk with women from across the globe.

 Anuradha is the Admin and Accounts Head at Heritage India Communications Private Limited.
 She has been associated with the organization for over a decade and is very closely involved in the day-to-day activities of the organization.

 She has completed a bachelor’s degree in science and a bachelor’s in journalism from Pune University.

 Alongside her career, she has a keen interest and is involved in various philanthropic activities, as demonstrated by her association with the Rotary International Club Pune.
 Projects related to generating electricity in tribal areas and creating awareness about women’s health, to name a few.
 She also helmed the position of the President of the Rotary Club of Pune, Sinhagad Road, during 2021 – 2022.

 Namrata has been an integral part of Heritage India Communications Pvt.
 Ltd. from its inception, handling the marketing and distribution in the early years to handling the website and other digital aspects of the company, even as she moved to Canada.